bneGREEN: Croatia’s ENNA to launch IPO, invest €1bn in green energy

 ENNA’s investment programme comes as the Croatian government is planning to launch subsidies promoting renewable energy production.
 The €60mn programme will be backed by the EU's Modernisation Fund and aims to encourage companies to construct photovoltaic plants, biomass- and biogas-fired power plants and energy storage systems to reduce reliance on external energy sources.

-The initiative is expected to reduce greenhouse gas emissions by 60,000 tonnes per year, increase renewable electricity capacity by 80 MW and save 140,000 MWh per year in energy costs.
+The initiative is expected to reduce greenhouse gas (GHG) emissions by 60,000 tonnes per year (tpy), increase renewable electricity capacity by 80 MW and save 140,000 MWh per year in energy costs.

 That programme is the first of a €1bn investment cycle promoting the green transition.
-The ministry also plans to launch an €80bn public call for energy efficiency and high-efficiency cogeneration in the processing industry
+The ministry also intends to launch an €80bn public call for energy efficiency and high-efficiency cogeneration in the processing industry.